 Max Addae is a composer, vocalist, arranger, and creative programmer from Bloomfield, New Jersey.
-He is in his 4th year at Oberlin College & Conservatory as a Double Degree student in Computer Science and Technology in Music and Related Arts (TIMARA), studying with Eli Stine.
-Much of Max's work focuses on developing software as a tool for live music performance, along with live coding unique soundscapes via creative coding environments such as Chuck, Max, and SuperCollider.
-Max’s primary career goals and interests lie in the intersection of machine learning, software design, and music, to enhance the ways in which musicians create, teach, and interact with music.
+He is in his 5th and final year at Oberlin College & Conservatory as a Double Degree student in Computer Science and Technology in Music and Related Arts (TIMARA), studying with Dr. Eli Stine.
+Max’s work often explores the intersection of computer programming, human-computer interaction, and electroacoustic performance/composition — he sees technology and software as a powerful tool for extending the ways musicians create, teach, and interact with music and sound.
+Utilizing his background as a performer, composer, and software engineer, he aims to develop interactive and intelligent music systems that strive to understand and expand modes of human artistic expression.

 Artistic/Research Interests include: computer music, algorithmic composition, live coding, music software design, digital music instrument design, spatial audio, and human-computer interactive music systems.